Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Robust Output-Feedback -Design

-for $t\geq 0$; here, $d\in L_2$ is a generalized disturbance, $e$ is the performance output desired to be small, $w, z$ are interconnection variables and $\Del$ is a time-varying uncertainty contained in
+for $t\geq 0$; here, $d\in L_2$ is a generalized disturbance, $e$ is the performance output desired to be small, $w, z$ are interconnection variables and $\Del$ is a time-varying uncertainty contained in the set

 for some known compact value set $\Vb \subset \R^{q\times p}$.
 In particular, we do not make any assumptions on the rate of variation of the uncertainty $\Del$.
-The description \eqref{RS::eq::sys} is called linear fractional representation (LFR) as closing the loop involving the signals $z$ and $w$ leads to a linear parameter-varying system of the form
+The description \eqref{RS::eq::sys} is called linear fractional representation (LFR) as closing the loop involving the signals $z$ and $w$ leads to a linear parameter-varying system where $\Del$ enters in a rational fashion \cite{ZhoDoy96, SchWei00, Hof16}.